Perion Network (PERI) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the digital media company had lost 8.66% in the past month.
-In that same time, the Computer and Technology sector lost 8.46%, while the S&P 500 lost 5.57%.
+Heading into today, shares of the digital media company had gained 11.36% over the past month, outpacing the Computer and Technology sector's loss of 8.41% and the S&P 500's loss of 1.03% in that time.

-Investors will be hoping for strength from Perion Network as it approaches its next earnings release.
-The company is expected to report EPS of $0.65, up 47.73% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $201.65 million, up 27.64% from the prior-year quarter.
+Wall Street will be looking for positivity from Perion Network as it approaches its next earnings report date.
+The company is expected to report EPS of $0.70, up 59.09% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $205.07 million, up 29.81% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Perion Network.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Perion Network should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Perion Network currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Perion Network is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Perion Network is holding a Forward P/E ratio of 11.5.
-This valuation marks a discount compared to its industry's average Forward P/E of 22.74.
+Looking at its valuation, Perion Network is holding a Forward P/E ratio of 12.42.
+For comparison, its industry has an average Forward P/E of 19.47, which means Perion Network is trading at a discount to the group.

-Meanwhile, PERI's PEG ratio is currently 0.46.
+Investors should also note that PERI has a PEG ratio of 0.5 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Internet - Content industry currently had an average PEG ratio of 1.6 as of yesterday's close.
+The Internet - Content was holding an average PEG ratio of 1.53 at yesterday's closing price.

 The Internet - Content industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 68, which puts it in the top 27% of all 250+ industries.
+This group has a Zacks Industry Rank of 89, putting it in the top 36% of all 250+ industries.

+To follow PERI in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report